Estabrok/twitter-clone/README.md

 ## Twitter-clone
 ```
 Let's make simple Twitter.
-Users can post tweets and see everyone's
+Users can post tweets and see everyone's tweet
 To make the project simple, we do not have a sign/login function
 So there are not user accounts and follow function
 ```